munificent/ui-as-code/in-progress/parameter-freedom.md

         Else:

-        1. Bind the parameter's default value to the parameter.
+        1. Bind the parameter to its default value.

 8.  **Bind named parameters.** Do the normal Dart logic for handling named arguments and parameters.